angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 skews it faster so what if we take out those results and consider only the wins that use the deck's namesake card?
-We'll also have a look at the breakdown in how the deck actually goes about winning to work out how much the statement of... ``` "...we're playing a faster Storm deck with pet cards instead of the cards that make it a consistently fast threat..." ``` ...is true.
+We'll also have a look at the breakdown in how the deck actually goes about winning to work out how much the statement of...

+> *...we're playing a faster Storm deck with pet cards instead of the cards that
+> make it a consistently fast threat...*

+...is true.

 | Deck | Average Combo Turn |
 | :--: | :----------------: |